 The valid application must be received by the Registrar of Solicitors in time in order for the practising certificate to have an issue date of 1 January.
-If a practising certificate is issued after 1 February, the solicitor may have to apply to the High Court to backdate their practising certificate if they were practising prior to that date.
+If a practising certificate has an issue date after 1 February, the solicitor may have to apply to the High Court to backdate their practising certificate if they were practising prior to that date.

-Section A - Personal Details
+Section 1 - Your Details

-This section sets out the applicant's solicitor number, name, firm or employer details, and email address.
+This section sets out the applicants' solicitor number, name, firm or employer details, and email address.
 This section must be filled out in full, if not prepopulated.
 If any details in this section are incorrect, please make an application to change the details.